Serider-Lounge/SRCDS-Discord-Redux/README.md

 # [ANY] Discord Redux | x64 support‼
 Rewrite and continuation of [Discord Relay](https://github.com/Heapons/sp-discordrelay).
-> ![NOTE]
+> [!NOTE]
-> This plugin has been developed in [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/); but pull requests to support other games are VERY MUCH welcome!
+> This plugin has been developed in [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/); but pull requests to extend support for other games are VERY MUCH welcome!

 ## Dependencies
 - [sm-ext-discord](https://github.com/ProjectSky/sm-ext-discord)